DataDog/datadog-operator/docs/install-openshift.md

 Installation includes the creation of a `ServiceAccount` called `datadog-agent-scc` that is bound to two default OpenShift `SecurityContextConstraints` (`hostaccess` and `privileged`), which are required for the Datadog Agent to run.

-2. Specify the namespace to install the Datadog Operator in, you can use the default `openshift-operators` or a different existing one:
+2. Specify the namespace to install the Datadog Operator in.
+You can use the default `openshift-operators` or a different existing one:

 ![Deploy the operator in the openshift-operators namespace](assets/openshiftoperatornamespace.png)